Wellingking/TensorFlow_ML/Keypoint.md

 General: N(input) K(output) :
 (N+1) * K (parameters)

+# Convolution Neural Networks
+Total number of parameters
+Nice job! :-)
+That's right, there are 756560 total parameters.
+That's a HUGE amount!
+Here's how we calculate it:

+(8 * 8 * 3 + 1) * (14 * 14 * 20) = 756560
+8 * 8 * 3 is the number of weights, we add 1 for the bias.
+Remember, each weight is assigned to every single part of the output (14 * 14 * 20).
+So we multiply these two numbers together and we get the final answer.

 # Two Variables: weights and bias name solution
 tf.reset_default_graph()  # Remove the previous weights and bias
 bias = tf.Variable(tf.truncated_normal([3]), name='bias_0')